-duties in the price of the sales at issue was supported by information reported in the U.S. sales database.
-Accordingly, we deducted from EP, as appropriate, the amount of section 232 duties that Borusan reported, consistent with Section 772(c)(2)(A) of the Act.
+With respect to section 232 duties, Borusan confirmed that it paid section 232 duties on certain of its EP sales with entries made on or after March 23, 2018, the effective date of section 232 duties.
+Moreover, we note that, given the terms of delivery for such sales, the price charged to unaffiliated U.S. customers during the POR reflects such duties.
+The inclusion of those 232 duties in the price of the sales at issue was supported by the U.S. sales database.
+Accordingly, we deducted from EP, as appropriate, the amount of section 232 duties that Borusan reported, consistent with section 772(c)(2)(A) of the Act.

-Where appropriate, for Borusan we made deductions, consistent with section 772(c)(2)(A) of the Act, for the following movement expenses: domestic inland freight, domestic brokerage and handling, U.S. brokerage and handling, international freight, marine insurance, U.S. duty, U.S. inland freight and other international movement expenses.
+Where appropriate, we made deductions, consistent with section 772(c)(2)(A) of the Act, for the following movement expenses: domestic inland freight, domestic brokerage and handling, U.S. brokerage and handling, international freight, marine insurance, U.S. duty, U.S. inland freight and other international movement expenses.